tracy6955/IBM_seizure_data/data_preparation/README.md

 ## Step 1: Build Data
 Raw seizure dataset contains seizure and no seizure data in different sampling rate.
-'build_data.py' is to get the seizure data with different seizure types from raw dataset specified by 'base_dir' and then use a common sampling rate (by default 250Hz) and save to 'save_data_dir'
+'build_data.py' is to get the all data with two types (seizure and non-seizure) from raw dataset specified by 'base_dir' and then use a common sampling rate (by default 250Hz) and save to 'save_data_dir'.
+We summarized the seizure data with 10 types as the exception of non-seizure data, and covered its original labeling as 'seizure'.

 Exemplary usage:
 ```